xenanetworks/tdl-xoa-driver/docs/source/code_example/index.rst

 Script Example Library
 ======================

 You can find various XOA Python scripts in our public GitHub repository `Xena OpenAutomation Script Example Library <https://github.com/xenanetworks/tld-xoa-python-script-library>`_.
-It includes script examples of how you can use XOA Driver to configure a Xena tester.
+It includes script examples of how you can use XOA Python API to configure a Xena tester.

 What Example Folder Contains
 ----------------------------